njlr/rs-core-lib/rs-core/core.md

 opening one; if it ends with two line feeds, one will be written after both tags.

+The opening tag can be supplied with or without enclosing angle brackets.
+The constructor does not attempt any validation of the tag's format (except that an empty tag will cause the class to do nothing); no promises are made about the output if the `element` argument is not a valid HTML/XML tag.

-If the opening tag is standalone, the text will simply be written as is, and no closing tag will be written (standalone tags are identified by a closing slash; the class is not aware of HTML's list of automatic self closing tags).
+If the opening tag is standalone, the text will simply be written as is, and no closing tag will be written.
+Standalone tags are identified by a closing slash; the class is not aware of HTML's list of automatic self closing tags.

-The constructor will throw `std::invalid_argument` if the string does not appear to be a valid tag (this check is not very sophisticated).
+* `template <typename...
+Args> void` **`tagged`**`(std::ostream& out, const std::string& element, const Args&... args)`
+* `template <typename T> void` **`tagged`**`(std::ostream& out, const std::string& element, const T& t)`

+This function can be used to write a piece of literal text enclosed in one or more tags.
+The arguments are the output stream, a list of tags (using the same format as the `Tag` class), and an object that will be written to the output stream enclosed by the tags.

+Example:

+    tagged(std::cout, "p\n", "code", "Hello world");

+Output:

+    <p><code>Hello world</code></p>\n

 ### Unicode functions ###